skissler/IQTeamProject/notes/README.md

 I want to try to code up the beta parameterization independently to see if we get the same thing, and to make sure I understand exactly what's happening.
 We should also look at how variable R0 is across locations using this method.

+# 18 July 2025

+I think an interesting approach here might be to try to impute the household crowding and proportion-under-18 in ag workers at the county level using ACS and NAWS data using a sort of pooled Bayesian approach.
+That might be more credible than a simple weighting scheme, or simply using the regional NAWS to reflect the county-level ones.

+Before embarking on this, though, I need to make sure the county-level analysis is really how I want to do it.
+It seems like the right thing to do -- since food production is also measured at the county scale (see FoodTwin).
+It's a common scale for geospatial epi analysis, too.

+It looks like I can use [data from FoodTwin directly](https://github.com/earthrise-media/food-system-digital-twin/tree/main/input-data) to grab county-level food production, so that part shouldn't be too challenging.